CONDITIONS

 Treatment of Underlying Conditions

-Evaluating and treating hormonal imbalances, including those caused by a pituitary tumour, which may require further investigations like hypothalamic-pituitary MRI.
+Evaluating and treating hormonal imbalances including those caused by a pituitary tumour which may require further investigations like hypothalamic-pituitary MRI.

 Fertility Support

-At Happiher, your treatment plan is designed around you — not just your diagnosis.
+At Happiher your treatment plan is designed around you — not just your diagnosis.

-Living with Amenorrhoea
+Living with Amenorrhea

 Why Choose Happiher?